Provence: Legendary Light, Wind, and Wine

 Rick: So if you know the terroir, you know the personality of the wine.

-Sabine: Well, the first thing you have to decide is: what’s for dinner?
-Are you going to have, shall we have grilled meat, are we going to have game, a strong meat with a sauce?
+Sabine: Well, the first thing you have to decide: What's for dinner?
+Are you going to have, shall we have grilled meat, are we going to have game, a strong, you know, a strong meat with a sauce?
 And then we select the wine.

-Rick: So, you go to a friend’s house and they’re serving some game with a spicy sauce and they come up with just an off-the-wall wine… you’re aware of that?
+Rick: So, you go to a friend's house and they're serving some game with a spicy sauce and they come up with just an off-the-wall wine…you are aware of that?